saylesss88/nix-book/src/installation/encrypted_manual.md

 - The above curl command is to the `luks-btrfs-subvolumes.nix` layout.

-5. Make Necessary changes, I set mine up for impermanence with the following:
+5. Make Necessary changes, I prepared mine for impermanence with the following:

+> ❗ Be careful if you do implement impermanence, it has caused nothing but
+> issues thusfar for me.
+I have only been able to get it to work in the TTY or
+> by using `sudo nixos-rebuild boot`, I believe because there are less running
+> processes to interfere with each other in a TTY.
+I mention this here because I
+> haven't found the solution yet.

 ```bash
 hx /tmp/disk-config.nix